 All of these ingredients are anti-inflammatory, anti-microbial and immune boosting, which is why they work so well for sore throats!

-So, if you’re interested in learning how to use thieves essential oil for sore throat relief, then keeping reading!
+So, if you’re interested in learning how to use thieves essential oil for sore throat relief, then keep reading!

 By the end of this post you will know: